Raiz Invest to introduce machine-learning technology to its platform

 Lucas said this new functionality was another example of how Raiz Invest is designing its platform to best meet the needs of its user base, which largely consists of young Australians.
 "Millennials have grown up with technology at their fingertips.
 They expect all their interactions to be easy to navigate and, above all, customised to their needs.
 We had this customer in mind when partnering with UNSW to bring machine-learning to the Raiz platform.
 We're passionate about finding new and innovative ways to add value to everyday lives.
 Helping customers find the right rewards for their needs is a key part of this."

-- Why are the BHP and RIO share prices lower today?
+- Why are the BHP and Fortescue (FMG) share prices under pressure?